 Individual numbers are never copyrightable for the same reason that an individual word cannot be protected by copyright.
 See Southco, Inc. v.
 Kanebridge Corp., 390 F.3d 276, 286-87 (3d Cir.
 2004) (holding that the regulatory bar against registering "short phrases" logically extends to short sequences of numbers).
 An individual number is a common symbol that is not independently created and does not, in itself, reveal any creativity.
 See 37 C.F.R. § 202.1(a); see also Chapter 300, Section 313.4(J).
 Nor does it fit within the established categories of copyrightable subject matter set forth in Section 102(a) of the statute.
 See 17 U.S.C. § 102(a).
 While the Copyright Act states that literary works may be expressed in "numbers" or "numerical symbols," a critical element in the statutory definition is that there must be a "work" that is expressed in some combination of "words, numbers, or other verbal or numerical symbols or indicia."
-See 17 U.S.C. § 101 (definition of "literary works").
-In other words, a work that includes numbers may constitute a literary work, but it does not follow that a number contained in the literary work alone contains sufficient expression to constitute a work, or that such an element alone constitutes copyrightable authorship.
+See 17 U.S.C. § 101 (definition of "literary work, but it does not follow that a number contained in the literary work alone contains sufficient expression to constitute a work, or that such an element alone constitutes copyrightable authorship.